-The four-person strong Committee convenes regularly every quarter and is considered being at quorum if the Executive General Manager-Wholesale Banking NPL and the Senior Manager of the Credit Risk Data & Analysis Division, as well as one more member are present.
+The four-person strong Committee convenes regularly semi-annually and is considered being at quorum if the Executive General Manager-Wholesale Banking NPL and the Manager of the Wholesale Credit Division, as well as one more member are present.

-The Committee assesses the announcement of customers showing indications of possible default, being under the responsibility of Commercial Centers, the Corporate Banking, the Shipping and the Investment Banking Division.
+The Committee assesses the announcement of customers to the NPL Wholesale Banking Division that show indications of possible default, being under the responsibility of the Commercial Banking, the Corporate Banking Division, the Shipping Division and the Investment Banking Division.

-The customers to be assessed are proposed by the Credit Risk Analysis Division.
-Such customers include all those that have shown objective evidence of impairment, irrespective of the relevant proposal for impairment recognition, since they are considered to meet the criteria specified in the NPL Wholesale Banking regulation for the announcement to the NPL Wholesale-Greece Division.
+Assessed customers include all those that have shown objective evidence of individual impairment of debt obligations, irrespective of the relevant proposal for impairment recognition, or evidence of financial difficulty and are considered to meet the criteria specified in the NPL Wholesale Banking regulation for the announcement to the NPL Wholesale Banking Division.